General Aviation Report Submissions

 A submitted GAR does NOT provide PPR to an aerodrome where that is separately required NOR does it replace a Flight Plan.

 In the absence of the free service paid for by the UK Home Office, AOPA has sponsored a free basic service for the benefit of our members.
-We will review the continued need for this in August 2019, allowing time for the Border Force service to stabilise.
+This service will be discontinued from 1 April 2020 due to low usage.

 The service is FREE for Private Flights by Individual AOPA members in aircraft or helicopters, single or multi-engine, up to a maximum of 6 pob.